Is tastytrade Safe?

 Is tastytrade Secure?

-The company employs a robust security strategy to protect its clients.
-From software to hardware to real-time monitoring, both account data and money are closely observed.
+tastytrade employs a security strategy to protect its customers.
+From software to hardware to real-time observation, accounts and money flow are tracked closely.

 tastytrade Referral Code